robosense2025/track2/README.md

 #### ⏱ Evaluation Time

 - Minival Phase: typically 5–10 minutes.
-- Phase 1 Full Evaluation: may take 3–5 hours depending on queue length and inference runtime.
+- Phase 1 Full Evaluation: may take 3–5 hours, depending on queue length and inference runtime.

 If your submission remains pending for over 48 hours, please open an issue on our GitHub repository: [issues](https://github.com/robosense2025/track2/issues).
 You may also contact us via email at [robosense2025@gmail.com](mailto:robosense2025@gmail.com) if necessary.

 ## 🎖️ Challenge Participation

 ### Submission Requirements
-1. **Phase I**: Submit results on public test set with reproducible code
+1. **Phase 1**: Submit results on public test set with reproducible code
-2. **Phase II**: Final evaluation on private test set (same size as Phase I)
+2. **Phase 2**: Final evaluation on private test set (same size as Phase I)
 3. **Code**: Submit reproducible code with your final results
 4. **Model**: Include trained model weights
 5. **Report**: Technical report describing your approach